How to Wash Sweaters

 Here's how to sweater wash by fabric type:

-• Acrylic: Acrylics are manmade fibers that can stretch when subjected to heat.
+• Acrylic: Acrylics are manufactured fibers that can stretch when subjected to heat.
 Wash as directed on the label (usually in warm water).
-Then either lay the sweater flat to dry or tumble dry on low if the label says that's OK.
-If it needs ironing, iron inside out on low heat and be careful not to stretch it.
+Then lay the sweater flat to dry or tumble dry on low if the label says that's OK.
+If it needs ironing, iron inside out on low heat, being careful not to stretch it.

 • Angora: Angora is a blend of rabbit hair and synthetic fibers.
 It's very prone to shrinking, so this is one sweater you should consider dry cleaning.
 If the label says it can be washed, don't put it in the machine.
-Instead, hand wash in gentle laundry detergent and lay flat to dry.
+Instead, wash it with gentle laundry detergent and lay flat to dry.

 machine-wash-sweaters-20

 • Cashmere: Cashmere is goat hair blended with wool or synthetic fibers.
-Often, you can wash cashmere on the machine's delicate cycle in cold water.
+It can often be washed on the machine's delicate cycle in cold water.
 Roll in a towel to squeeze out excess water, reshape, and dry flat away from sunlight or direct heat.

 • Chenille: If you want chenille sweaters to stay soft, don't put them in the washing machine - even if the label says it's OK.
 The rubbing caused by the machine's agitation can damage the fibers and make them snag or feel rough.
 Instead, hand wash inside out and lay flat to dry.